-In this IAPD-U, the State requests include operating costs for new application forms, central printing and mailing, and licenses.
+In this IAPD-U, the State requests include operating costs such as new application forms and licenses.
+This request does not include costs for postage, indirect costs or any costs that are not eligible for 75% FFP from CMS.
 The proposed methodology allocates costs across benefitting programs and is detailed in Section 11.